Genuitec/codemix-vanilla-react/READFIRST.md

-1. Make sure NodeJS is installed
-2. Run the npm install.
+# React Project

+## Prerequisites

+- NodeJS ^8.9
+- npm ^5.6

+## Steps to Run inside CodeMix

+1. From the `Quick Open`  Command Palette (ctrl/cmd + shift + p) search for:
+     `Terminal: Create New Integrated Terminal`
+2. From the `Quick Open` options select this project.
+3. Once you are inside the Terminal, execute: `npm install`
+4. Finally to run this example run `npm run start`
-3. Run npm start, this will open your system browser at http://localhost:3000
+5. Open your browser on http://localhost:3000